 The menisci are two discs of cartilage in the knee, each shaped like a “C”.
 The meniscus plays a crucial role in stabilizing the knee, and allowing shock absorption for the knees and legs.
 If you experience a meniscus tear, it can lead to pain and unsteadiness in the joint and can even lead to eventual osteoarthritis.

 Usually your meniscus will tear when you experience a forceful twisting or rotating of the knee, or sustain an acute injury.
 If you’ve felt a popping sensation in your knee, followed by swelling, pain (especially when twisting) and difficulty extending your leg, you likely have a torn meniscus.
 However, not all tears are due to injury – in fact, most meniscus tears are due to time, wear and tear, and general degeneration.

-If these remedies help the knee, and the symptoms disappear and do not persist, you may be able to heal the tear naturally.
+If these remedies help the knee, and the symptoms disappear and do not persist, you may be able to heal your meniscus tear naturally.
 Research has shown that the healing potential of certain tears of the meniscus have enough blood supply to bring healing nutrients to the tear, subsequently healing the tissue surrounding it.
 Further, gentle exercise may help the blood flow and the flexibility of the knee area, increasing the chance to heal.
 However, this happens most often in patients under 10 years old.

 Surrounding support is necessary

 If a nonsurgical approach is taken, your recovery plan should be committed to for the long-term.
 You need to ensure that the muscles surrounding the knee are stable and strong, as well as aim to maintain a healthy body weight so that there isn’t too much strain on the knees.
 Also try to avoid activities that will be hard on the knees.
 It can take up to 8 weeks before your knee will be fully healed.

 The likelihood it will not heal

-Even more, a surgical meniscectomy may be performed, which is when the orthopedic surgeon removes the damaged cartilage, usually through arthroscopy.
+For a torn meniscus, a surgical meniscectomy may be performed, which is when the orthopedic surgeon removes the damaged cartilage, usually through arthroscopy.
 Arthroscopy is when a small tube is inserted into the knee.
 This small tube contains a camera and a light that can assist the surgeon with evaluating and repairing the knee with little invasion.

 A knee specialist can help